nalgeprathamesh/nalgeprathamesh/README.md

 Also included in this profile:
 - 🔒 A **proof-of-ownership document** to protect authorship and intellectual rights
 - 📜 A **custom LICENSE** allowing learning, remixing, and fair use — but restricting full file copying without permission

 ---

+## 🛠️ What I’m Working On

+I don't just learn concepts — I bring them to life with code:

+- 🧪 **Python Projects:** Games, tools, and automation scripts
+- 🤖 **AI Experiments:** Chatbots, voice assistants, and more
+- 📊 **Learning Logs:** Markdown notes and summaries for others to learn from too
+- 📦 Explore all of it in my [Projects Repository](https://github.com/nalgeprathamesh/projects)

+---